chevah/geck/content/homework.rst

 This is not a good thing.
 Both for you and the project.
 What happens if want to take a (spontaneous) vacation or get sick?
-Or some work get delayed and overlaps with your great vacation scheduled many months before.
+Or some work gets delayed and overlaps with your great vacation, scheduled many months before.

 If you are critical to the project, there’s no slack left for anything new or urgent.
 You can not prevent new or urgent things from showing up, they will, you may count on it.

-To handle this, break all your work into small task as described in a previous section and make sure each task is well documented so that it can be continued at any time by another team member.
+To handle this, break all your work into small tasks as described in a previous section and make sure each task is well documented so that it can be continued at any time by another team member.

 Tools